robharrop/robharrop.github.io/_drafts/queue-networks.md

 multi-server architectures.
 As discussed at the end of that post, the
 $$M/M/c$$ model has two main drawbacks: each server must have the same service rate, and there's no mechanism for modelling the overhead of routing between servers.
-A model that has a single queue for what is in reality multiple queues ignores important real-world system characteristics.
+Modelling a multi-server system using a single queue - even a queue with multiple servers - ignores important real-world system characteristics.
 In this post, I'll explain how we can arrange queues into networks that capture the cost of routing and allow for servers with different service rates.

 ## Open Jackson Networks